tawi1/Tile-Prefab-Placer/docs/source/gettingstarted.rst

 #.
 Set the root path of the tool, it is automatically detected (or manually press the `Detect Root` button if you changed the root of the tool prefab path).

 #.
-Click the `Create & init MapCreator` button (if you want to change the tool prefab root path you will need to do 2 previous steps again).
+Click the `Create & init MapCreator` button (if you want to change the tool prefab root path, you will need to repeat the previous 2 steps).

 #.
-Select tile 1x1 size to customize tile size of the tool.
+Select tile 1x1 size to adjust the tile size of the tool.

 		.. image:: images/gettingstarted/TileInitilization.png

 	|
-	* Move the 1x1 size of the tile into the field & press `show info` button.
+	* Drag the 1x1 size of the tile into the field & press `Show info` button.
 		.. image:: images/gettingstarted/TileInitilization2.png

 	* Press `Set exist config` to assign the tile size to the tool.

 	|

 #.
-Click `Load Packages` to start download packages required for this tool.
+Click `Load Packages` to start downloading the packages required for this tool.

 	.. image:: images/gettingstarted/PackageSetupWindow.png